My Story:

 Climate Adaptability of Freshwater Whitefishes

-Freshwater whitefishes, Salmonidae Coregoninae (hereafter coregonines) play important economic and ecological roles throughout the northern hemisphere, but populations have declined over the past century.
-Coregonines generally spawn during late-autumn, embryos incubate over winter, and hatch in early- or late-spring.
-Incubating coregonine embryos are static which leaves them vulnerable to predation and unable to evade detrimental changes in winter environmental conditions.
-Through a series of laboratory experiments, we evaluated how climate-induced changes in aquatic ecosystems (i.e., water temperature and ice coverage) may impact the early-life development of coregonines throughout North America and Europe.
-We found varying magnitudes of responses among study groups suggesting differential levels of developmental plasticity to climate change.
-We then developed temperature-dependent embryo development models to assess the potential impacts of climate-induced changes in water temperature across three simulated future climatic-warming scenarios.
-Our simulations demonstrated that subtle changes in water temperature can translate into substantial changes in the reproductive phenology of coregonines among our study groups.
-We expect that the changes in coregonine reproductive phenology predicted by our models, in the absence of thermal adaptation, will have negative implications for population sustainability throughout the current century, even under the lowest climate-emission scenario.
+Freshwater whitefishes, Salmonidae Coregoninae (hereafter, coregonines), play important economic and ecological roles throughout the Northern Hemisphere; however, populations have declined over the past century.
+Coregonines generally spawn in late autumn, their embryos incubate over winter, and hatching occurs in early to late spring.
+Incubating coregonine embryos are sessile, leaving them vulnerable to predation and unable to evade adverse changes in winter environmental conditions.
+Through a series of laboratory experiments, we evaluated how climate-induced changes in aquatic ecosystems (i.e., water temperature and ice cover) may affect early-life development of coregonines across North America and Europe.
+We observed varying magnitudes of response among study groups, suggesting differential levels of developmental plasticity in response to climate change.
+We then developed temperature-dependent embryo development models to assess the potential impacts of projected increases in water temperature under three simulated future climate-warming scenarios.
+Our simulations demonstrated that relatively subtle changes in water temperature can translate into substantial shifts in coregonine reproductive phenology across study groups.
+In the absence of thermal adaptation, the phenological changes predicted by our models are likely to have negative implications for population sustainability throughout the twenty-first century, even under the lowest emissions scenario.

 KEY COLLABORATORS: